susji/lilmon/README.md

 ## What about TLS, rate limiting, authentication...?

 I strongly recommend a reverse proxy for handling these things.

+## How does lilmon treat the data when time series are produced?

+### Short answer

+It produces an averaged view which may contain some quantitative accuracy.

+#### Long answer

+There are two basic steps: obtaining the `(timestamp, value)` pairs from the database and producing a binned view on them.
+I'm guessing there is a smarter way to achieve the same result with some SQL wizardry.

+##### Random sampling of measurements

+lilmon automatically does downsampling when it thinks that the query may result in a large amount of samples.
+Here we make two assumptions:

+1. Measurements are evenly distributed
+2. Neglecting individual samples at random is OK

+In practice we use SQLite's `RANDOM()` to produce a coinflip when samples are `SELECT`ed from the metric tables.

+The behavior can be turned off for individual metrics with the `no_ds` graphing option and the global behavior may be adjusted with the `downsampling_scale` option.
+The greater the value is, the less effect downsampling has.
+For details, see `db.go`.

+##### Averaging of samples to individual bins

+Each lilmon graph contains some amount of bins.
+The exact amount is defined by three variables:

+1. graph time range (from user)
+2. bin width (from configuration)
+3. maximum amount of bins (from configuration)

+In the first step, we collected a bunch of samples and the here in the second step we distribute them among the bins.
+The resulting bin value is then an average of the all the values placed in the bin.
+For details, see `graph.go`.

 ## Known limitations